-As we all know, 2020 has been dominated by the Corona virus.
+As we all know, 2020 and 2021 has been dominated by the Corona virus.
 COVID-19 hasn’t just been a healthcare crisis but has had significant effects across multiple industries, least of which the housing sector.
 The changes to wages, job security and house prices have also effected the mortgage market.

 In this article we will explore what’s happened to mortgage offers in the UK, what the Government is doing about it and ways you can get a better mortgage today.

 As we entered lockdown social mobility decreased significantly.
 The number of people moving house dropped by a third in the first six months of the year.
 To revitalise the housing market, the the chancellor announced a nine month freeze on stamp duty for the first £500,000 across the entirety of England & Northern Ireland.

 So, what has this got to do with mortgages?

 Did you know: The number of 5% mortgages before the pandemic was 386.
 Now there is only one available on the entire market (except for a couple with stringent conditions such as guarantors)

 Lenders have tightened their requirements for borrowing, meaning many high street lenders require a deposit greater than 10%.
 In June, Clydsedale, Virgin, Halifax and others removed their 90% LTV mortgages.
 And those 90% loan to value products that do remain are at rip-off interest rates.